Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

-In this sub-Section, we prove our main result of the Theorem \ref{theorem2}.
-Note first that the Theorem \ref{theorem3} is an important prerequisite for proving Theorem \ref{theorem1}:
+In this subsection, we prove our main result of Theorem \ref{theorem2}.
+Before starting, we should first remind the reader that Theorem \ref{theorem3} is an important prerequisite for proving Theorem \ref{theorem1}:

-We now emphasizing that {\bf (I)} the polynomial-time deterministic (nondeterministic) Turing machines with oracle can be effectively represented as strings, and further suppose that {\bf (II)} there are universal nondeterministic Turing machine with oracle that can simulate any other without much overhead in running time and flip answer of other deterministic Turing machines with oracle (See footnote $6$), which satisfies {\bf I} and {\bf II} mentioned in Section \ref{sec_introduction}.We proceed to prove Theorem \ref{theorem2}:
+We assume that {\bf (I)} the polynomial-time deterministic (nondeterministic) oracle Turing machines can be effectively represented as strings; and further suppose that {\bf (II)} there are universal nondeterministic oracle Turing machines that can simulate any other and flip the answer of other deterministic oracle Turing machines; and lastly suppose that {\bf (III)} the simulation can be done within time where $T(n)$ is the time complexity of the simulated deterministic oracle Turing machine (see {\it footnote} \ref{footnote6}), all of which are base assumptions and satisfy the aforementioned properties {\bf I} and {\bf II} given in Subsection \ref{subsec:main_results}.